metacpan/metacpan-cpan-extracted/distros/N/Net-RDAP/README.md

 ## Performing Searches

+    my $svc = Net::RDAP::Service->new('https://www.example.com/rdap');

+    # $result is a Net::RDAP::SearchResult
+    my $result = $svc->domains('name' => 'ex*mple.com');

 RDAP supports a limited search capability, but you need to know in advance which RDAP server you want to send the search query to.

 The [Net::RDAP::Service](https://metacpan.org/pod/Net%3A%3ARDAP%3A%3AService) class allows you to prepare and submit search queries to specific RDAP servers.
+For more information, please see the documentation for that module.

 ## RDAP User Agent